Team-GhostLand/GhostLand7/README.md

 - [ ] Modrinth's server list underscores the entire MOTD for some reason *(note: since doesn't happen in the actual game, I'm afraid this is entirely MR's fault and there might be no way to fix it from our level)*
 - [ ] RPM's recording incicator is constantly lingering in the corner on multiplayer (though it's normally covered by the minimap); not really providing anything of value (ppl will already know that we have RPM - we'll just tell them in the Discord)
 - [ ] Missing translations from Steve's Realistic Sleep in Slim Edition
+- [ ] WilderWild has disappeared *(note: It has not lost an election; it literally wasn't ever even included in it in the first place becasue at the time it was considered to not be in the worldgen category.
+It's like saying that Tusk has lost the presidential elections, even though he never even ran in them becasue as a prime minister - a completely separate thing.
+If we want to re-categorise WW as worldgen now, we'd need to repeat the whole elections about worldgen becasue people might vote differently with it as an option (I know I would've), but I don't think it's really worth the hassle.
+We have already wasted enough time on those other elections, anyway.
+Just like - if Tusk wanted to re-categorise himself as president, he's need to actually run in the presidential elections.)*

 ## Changelogs: